noamelf/noamelf.github.io/_posts/2019-07-07-meeting-protocols.md

 * Colleague feedback - is there something I (the team lead) can do better?
 Is there anything you want to ask from me?
 * Manager feedback - can you can do more of this and less of that?
 * Summary - any action items?

+That's what I got so far, as I create more of these I'll add them to this list.